MEt3R: Measuring Multi-View Consistency in Generated Images: Multi-View Latent Diffusion Model

 \section{Multi-View Latent Diffusion Model}

 Additionally to our metric, we provide an open-source multi-view latent diffusion model (MV-LDM).
 It is inspired by the architecture of CAT3D~\cite{gao2024cat3d}, which is not publicly available.
-While CAT3D is trained on top of proprietary image/video diffusion models, we initialize our model with StableDiffusion and train it on the openly available dataset RealEstate10k~\cite{zhou2018stereo}.
+While CAT3D is trained on top of proprietary image/video diffusion models, we initialize our model with Stable Diffusion 2.1~\cite{rombach2022high}.
 For a detailed description of MV-LDM, we refer to the appendix Sec.~\ref{sec:mv_ldm_details}.
 Our code and model are publicly available for further research.

-\paragraph{Architecture and Training.} MV-LDM encodes images into a latent space using a pre-trained VAE encoder from StableDiffusion 2.1 ~\cite{rombach2022high}.
-Then, camera ray encodings are concatenated to the latent images, providing camera pose information before being processed by the diffusion model.
-We take a pre-trained StableDiffusion UNet model, add attention between views in the latent space, and finetune it on RealEstate10k videos for 2M iterations.
-MV-LDM works with a total of 5 views at a time consisting of $N$ conditioning and $M$ target views.
+\paragraph{Architecture and Training.} MV-LDM encodes images into a latent space using a pre-trained VAE encoder from Stable Diffusion.
+Then, ray maps are concatenated to the input latents, providing camera pose information.
+We take the 2D UNet architecture, add attention between views at each UNet block, and finetune the full model on RealEstate10k for 1.65M iterations.

-\paragraph{Anchored Generation.} We adopt the anchored generation strategy from CAT3D~\cite{gao2024cat3d}.
-When generating many views of a scene, the generation process starts with sampling 4 anchor images for widely distributed cameras, conditioned on a single input image.
-Then, in the second step, the remaining views are generated and conditioned on the closest anchor images along with the initial input image.
+\paragraph{Anchored Generation.} We adopt the anchored generation strategy from CAT3D.
+When generating many views of a scene, the process starts by sampling four anchor images for widely distributed cameras, conditioned on a single input image.
+Then, in the second step, the remaining views are generated and conditioned on the closest anchor and the initial input image.
 The goal of the anchoring strategy is to prevent accumulating errors that often occur when generating target views autoregressively, conditioned on the previously generated views.
 When generating with anchors, the accumulation of errors can be effectively limited.
 We analyze the effect on consistency and image quality in Sec.~\ref{sec:comparison}.